Framed Fish Project 2019

 Below is my original concept for the project.
 Click here for the project’s official website.
+During the project we teamed up with artists Rebecca Jewell and Sandy Ross Sykes who kindly taught us nature drawing techniques at the Linnean Society.

 “My efforts are directed not to making a carpenter an artist but to making him happier as a carpenter.”